-Community service is of two types.
+How your community service time is spent depends on which of the two types of work you are assigned to perform.
 Public work service is run by the probation department and typically involves picking up trash or cleaning graffiti.
 Volunteer work is where the defendant picks any non-profit agency and volunteers time to whatever the agency needs.

-If you are sentenced to community service, you will likely have to pay additional fees on top of the other fees you were sentenced to pay.
-That’s because these programs often charge administrative fees.
-Fulfilling your community service obligations is mandatory and you must pay the fee in order to complete your community service.
+If you are sentenced to community service in San Diego, you will likely have to pay additional fees on top of the fines you were ordered to pay.
+Unfortunately, many community service programs charge administrative and application fees.
+Fulfilling your community service obligations is mandatory, and you must pay the fee to complete your community service.
 In some cases, you may be eligible for a free or discounted fee.